Who is responsible for obtaining copyright permission?

 Reserve materials not in compliance with copyright law will be removed from the reserve System

-Under the guidelines established by the American Library Association’s Code of Ethics, Sinclair Library/Wong Audiovisual Center faculty and staff do not provide interpretations of copyright laws.
+Under the guidelines established by the American Library Association’s Code of Ethics, Hamilton Library faculty and staff do not provide interpretations of copyright laws.
 This website is not a substitute for expert legal advice.

 In accepting reproductions for reserve, the library assumes that the copy or copies have been made in compliance with fair use provisions.